Rajpratik71/sheepdog-wiki/Sheepdog-Design.md

     uint32_t data_vdi_id[MAX_DATA_OBJS];    /* the data object IDs this VDI contains*/ };
 ```

-If `snap_ctime` is non-zero, the VDI is a snapshot.
+If _snap_ctime_ is non-zero, the VDI is a snapshot.
 If the length of
-string 'name' is zero, the VDI is deleted.
+string _name_ is zero, the VDI is deleted.

 * vmstate object
 the chunk of the vm state image

 * vdi attr object
 The first SD_MAX_VDI_ATTR_KEY_LEN bytes (256 bytes) is the key name of this
 attribute.
 The rest of the object is the value of this attribute.

 ### read-only/writable objects
 From the view of how to access objects, we can also categorize
 Sheepdog objects into two groups.

 * read-only object (e.g. data objects of a snapshot VDI)
 one VM can write and read the object but other VMs cannot access.
 * writable object
 No VM can write the object but any VMs can read the object.

 This means that virtual machines cannot share the same volume at the